 Your hosts, David McClelland (presenter of The Photography Show TV) and James Artaius (editor of Digital Camera World), get hands on with the latest kit and talk to representatives from the manufacturers themselves, direct from the Burst Mode bunker.

-We know how disappointed many of you were not to be able to join us as planned in March, so this is your chance to see some of the great offerings that you can look forward to seeing in person on 20-21 September when the virtual show takes place.
+We'll be continuing the Burst Mode series at the Virtual Festival, so this will be your chance to see some of the great offerings on 20-21 September when the virtual show takes place.

 Check out all the latest videos on our The Photography Show: Burst Mode hub!